amanda-tully/timeoff-app/LOG.md

 Worked some more on the Pagination.
 [x] Update list UI
-[x] Remove request once approved or rejected and add it to history list for supervisor
+[x] Remove request once approved or rejected and add it to history list for supervisor [x] Move switching user to header

+## Note to self
+When checking vercel and downloading the app to the phone I noted there is a startup screen.
+If I have time today I want to figure out how to change the image there.

+## Pagination component
+Saturday 13:15-14:00 <br>
+Finished building the pagination including test and storybook.

+## Readme
+Saturday 14:00-14:10 <br>
+Write readme page.

+## Add cypress setup
+Saturday 14:00-14:30 <br>
+Started on the cypress configuration and some basic tests.
+Testing config is usually where I get stuck so I wanted to make sure I could make it work.
+Luckily the setup was really simple and the tests are running.
+Next step is to update the code so the tests are not failing.
+I need to make the Supervisor response modal.
+I am also thinking that the pending requests should be an infinite scroll and not paginated, I saw that Ionic has something for that.